MICS-Lab/novae/docs/getting_started.md

     pip install novae
     ```

-    You can install the two following extras: `multimodal` and `conch`.
+    If you want to use Novae in multimodal mode, you can also install the two following extras: `multimodal` and `conch`.
-    For instance, you can install both as below:
+    You can install both as follows:

     ```bash
     pip install 'novae[multimodal,conch]'